Roundabout Corridors

 Roundabout image

-Traffic safety benefits of the roundabout
+Traffic safety benefits of roundabouts

 Simply put, roundabouts — which are also called rotaries — keep traffic moving safely and steadily.
 Studies have shown that roundabouts are safer than traditional stop sign or signal-controlled intersections.